sjanapaty/sjanapaty.github.io/index.md

 My PhD work is at the intersection of biogeochemistry and theoretical ecology.
 I am particularly interested in using tools from mathematics to examine the role of resource allocation strategies in community assembly, especially in: (1) the trajectory from pioneer to seral communities, (2) spatial vegetation patterning, and (3) animal mortality.

-Previously, I worked with [Erwan Monier](https://lawr.ucdavis.edu/people/faculty/monier-erwan) at UC Davis on carbon and nitrogen cycling in biocrusts.
-I was also at the [Santa Fe Institute](https://www.santafe.edu/) developing a model of resource competition in biocrust communities with [Mingzhen Lu](https://www.mingzhenlu-lab.com/) and [Chris Kempes](https://www.santafe.edu/people/profile/chris-kempes).
+Previously, I worked with [Erwan Monier](https://lawr.ucdavis.edu/people/faculty/monier-erwan) (UC Davis) on carbon and nitrogen cycling in biocrusts.
+I was also at the [Santa Fe Institute](https://www.santafe.edu/) developing a model of resource competition in biocrusts with [Mingzhen Lu](https://www.mingzhenlu-lab.com/) and [Chris Kempes](https://www.santafe.edu/people/profile/chris-kempes).